-Until 1816, Salzburg was a city-state, independent of the Hapsburgs and ruled by powerful prince-archbishops.
-It is situated on the northern border of Austria, 70 miles (113km) southeast of Munich, in a picturesque setting surrounded by mountains.
+Until 1816, Salzburg was a city-state, independent of the Habsburgs and ruled by powerful prince-archbishops.
+It is situated on the northern border of Austria in a picturesque setting surrounded by mountains, 70 miles (113km) southeast of Munich.

-Mozart was born here and the city's fascination with its most famous son is best demonstrated during the Salzburg Festival, which presents world-class performances of opera, drama and concerts each summer.
-Even the non-musical will find it difficult to resist Mozart's impression on the town: his image is on every postcard and chocolate box and both his birthplace and family house are now museums offering detailed insight into his life and work.
+Famously Mozart's birthplace, the city celebrates its most famous son during the Salzburg Festival, which presents world-class performances of opera, drama and concerts each summer.
+Even those not particularly interested in music will find it difficult to ignore Mozart's influence: his image is on every postcard and chocolate box, and both his birthplace and family home are now museums offering detailed insight into his life and work.

-The city is also the hometown of Baroque and the south side of the river is a beautiful Baroque sprawl of charming churches, squares, houses, and fountains.
-The original buildings were cleared in the late 1500s by Prince Archbishop Wolf Dietrich von Raitenau in order to create a 'German Rome'.
+The city is also the hometown of Baroque, and the south side of the river is a beautiful Baroque sprawl of charming churches, squares, houses and fountains.
+The original buildings were cleared in the late 1500s by Prince Archbishop Wolf Dietrich von Raitenau in order to create a 'German Rome' in his vision.

 Salzburg has a continental climate with Alpine influences because of its proximity to the mountains.
 Summers are warm and pleasant, although rainy days are common.
 Winters are cold, with temperatures hovering just above or below freezing, with plentiful snow.

 Salzburg experiences a long, beautiful summer lasting from Easter through to mid-October.
-But the most popular months for a holiday in Salzburg are July and August, when the main festivals take place.
-Obviously, though, these are also the most crowded months when tourists throng the streets.
+But the most popular months for a holiday in Salzburg are July and August, when the main festivals take place and tourists crowd the streets.
 Winter brings winter sports enthusiasts into the city on their way to or from the ski slopes.

 The central core of Salzburg is easy and pleasant to explore on foot.
 There are buses and streetcars available, for which a 24-hour pass can be bought which includes the use of the Hohensalzburg Funicular.
 Taxis are plentiful at visible ranks throughout the city, but they are expensive.